-DuBois Integrity Academy Charter School System uses Infinite Campus Special Education, an online program that allows development and administration of student reports, individualized education plans, forms, and records.
-Infinite Campus Special Education, utilized through our SIS System (Infinite Campus), allows a practical method to determine which children at DuBois are currently receiving special education and related services.
+DuBois Integrity Academy Charter School System uses Infinite Campus Special Education, an online program that allows development and administration of student reports,

 Pre-Referral Information:

 Prior to referral for evaluation, students at DuBois Integrity Academy Charter School System are provided a wide range of intensive, research-based interventions.
 School level data review teams meet regularly to review the progress of students who are referred for interventions.
 When a student does not make the progress required to meet age or grade level standards, the student's Response to Intervention (RTI) folder is sent to the school RTI Coordinator.